-9.18 The Scottish Government's Zero Waste Plan and Scottish Planning Policy (2010) introduced the requirement for planning authorities to plan for all waste types, including commercial and industrial; and construction and demolition waste.
+9.18 The Scottish Government's Zero Waste Plan and Scottish Planning Policy introduced the requirement for planning authorities to plan for all waste types, including commercial and industrial; and construction and demolition waste.
 The move towards sustainable waste management means that more facilities will be required to sort, recycle, process and recover energy from waste in the future as we move away from our reliance on landfill and work towards the achievement of the landfill diversion targets.
 Provision must be made for possible significant new waste management facilities of the above type which may be required in the future.
 At present waste management facilities include three recycling centres and 45 recycling points strategically placed around the City.
-Further advice is available on the Council's website under 'Planning Advice - Waste Management'.